ashleydavis/personal-web-page/index.md

 In January 2020 I spoke at the [Microservices Conference](https://www.youtube.com/watch?v=IK23SkL4Mms) in Ankara, Turkey.

-I'm a regular speaker at meetups and other organisations, you ([can click here to see some of my talks for BrisJS](https://www.youtube.com/playlist?list=PLQrB0_KjTmHjhwKC-KRfotObNyBXmYLlD).
+I'm a regular speaker at meetups and other organisations, [click here to see some of my talks for BrisJS](https://www.youtube.com/playlist?list=PLQrB0_KjTmHjhwKC-KRfotObNyBXmYLlD).

 See my [YouTube channel for more videos](https://www.youtube.com/c/thedatawrangler).